 PCI implements a diverse portfolio of programming in the U.S./Mexico border region that focuses on reaching vulnerable, minority and other “hard-to-reach” populations with critically needed preventive health services and education.

-PCI was founded in the U.S./Mexico border region in 1961, by a young doctor from San Diego who saved the lives of two small children that were dying of pneumonia in a small Tijuana clinic.
-This experience led Dr. James Turpin to found PCI and forever change the lives of millions of children and families around the world by providing health, opportunity, and support to those most in need.
+PCI was founded in the U.S./Mexico border region in 1961.
+To this day, our focus has remained unchanged: we are forever changing the lives of millions of children and families around the world by providing health, opportunity, and support to those most in need.

 At a local level, PCI’s van can be seen throughout San Diego at health and related community events.
 We provide hands-on education about key health issues, and connect community members to our programs, partner agencies, and other local resources.
 Invite the Mobile Health Education unit to your event or program!